 Teach social skills

-Yes, it has been established that a preschool is an excellent place for your child to develop social skills but do note that the keyword here is ‘develop.’
+Yes, it has been established that a preschool is an excellent place for your child to develop social skills but do note that the keyword here is ‘social development.’
 One only develops pre-existing entities.
 This then means that parents ought to teach children about sharing, being friendly and polite right from home.
 In this way, it is simpler to relate to others in school.

 Motor skills developments

 Considering the fact that preschools in Malaysia require children aged around 4 or 5, it is most advisable that parents begin teaching children how to build their motor skills, so they don’t struggle later on.
 Besides, cutting out papercraft is a great bonding activity for children and parents, isn’t it?

 Children are naturally curious around the preschool enrollment age so you can help that along by seizing every teaching moment that presents itself.
 When your child is asking questions, encourage them and use the opportunity to impart knowledge.
 Making a habit of this encourages your child to explore, a learning approach that is widely adopted in preschool.

 Your child may be less than six but that does not make him/her too young for certain chores.
 Simple activities like putting away the toys or clearing his/her dishes after a meal teach responsibility, a skill that will not only come in handy for preschool but life.